rocky/python-control-flow/README.rst

      an unconditional (and forward) jump

 dashed
-     the fallthough path of a conditional jump
+     This should always as a stright line centered from one block on top to the next block below it.
+It is the block that follows in the bytecode sequentially.
+If there is an arrowhead, there is a fallthrough path from the upper block to the lower block.
+If no arrowhead, then either the last instruction of the upper basic-block is an unconditional jump or this instruction a return instruction or an explicit exception-raising instruction.

 dotted
-     the jump path of a conditional jump
+     the jump path of a conditional jump.
+This is usually curved and appears on the side of abox.

-If there is no arrow head on an arrow, then the block follows the previous block in the bytecode although there is not control flow to it.
-We aligng blocks linarly using the offset addresses.
+We align blocks linearly using the offset addresses.
 You can find the offset ranges listed inside the block.
 The entry block has is marked with an additional border.
 We also show the basic block number and block flags.